SiyaRG/Gawulo/SETUP.md

-# Gawulo Project Setup Guide
+# ReachHub Project Setup Guide

-This guide will help you set up the Gawulo offline-first food ordering system for development and production.
+This guide will help you set up the ReachHub Trust as a Service platform for development and production.

 ## Table of Contents